autowarefoundation/autoware.universe/control/smart_mpc_trajectory_follower/README.md

 > [!NOTE]
 > Note that a large number of terminals are automatically opened at runtime, but they are automatically closed after rosbag data conversion is completed.
+> From the time you begin this process until all terminals are closed, autoware should not be running.

 Instead, the same result can be obtained by executing the following command in a python environment: